ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

 {:pre: .pre}
 {:tip: .tip}

-# {{site.data.keyword.databases-for-enterprisedb}} Migration using EMP
+# {{site.data.keyword.databases-for-enterprisedb}} Migration by using EMP
 {: #oracle-migrating}

-Details how to set up and run a migration from a local Oracle Database to an {{site.data.keyword.databases-for-enterprisedb_full}} formation by using the {{site.data.keyword.databases-for}} EnterpriseDB Migration Portal (EMP).
+Details how to set up and run a migration from a local Oracle database to an {{site.data.keyword.databases-for-enterprisedb_full}} formation by using the {{site.data.keyword.databases-for}} EnterpriseDB Migration Portal (EMP).

 ## Prerequisites and notes

-- You need to have an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){:new_window}.
+- You need to have an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){:new_window
 - And a {{site.data.keyword.databases-for-enterprisedb}} deployment.
 You can provision one from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/services/databases-for-enterprisedb).
 Give your deployment a memorable name that appears in your account's Resource List.
 - The EnterpriseDB Migration Portal (EMP) is only for schema assessment and migration.
 - EMP is available on public endpoint only.
 - EMP projects are only visible to the user that created the project.
-Individual users each have their own set of projects in the EMP which are visible only to themselves.
+Individual users each have their own set of projects in the EMP that are visible only to themselves.

 ## Accessing the EnterpriseDB Migration portal (EMP)